awsdocs/aws-cloud9-user-guide/doc_source/tutorial-tour-ide-cli-step2.md

 1. In the new **Run Configuration** window \(one of the tabs in the bottom portion of the IDE\), enter `hello-cloud9.js` in the **Command** field, and then choose **Run**\.

-1. Be sure that the **Run Configuration** prompt is active, and then interact with the application by entering a number at the prompt\.
+1. Make sure that the **Run Configuration** prompt is active, and then interact with the application by entering a number at the prompt\.

 1. View the output from your code in the **Run Configuration** window\.
-It should be similar to the following\.
+It is similar to the following\.

 ![\[Run code in a Run Configuration.\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/basic-ide-run-run-config.png)